TrueWinter/nodeupload/README.md

 # Node Upload
 Decided to start from scratch using a different dependency for uploading.
 Basics are working but this is **NOT** ready for use in a production environment.

-**All screenshots use the tokens from the first GIF under the installing section**
+**All screenshots use the tokens from the first GIF under the installing section.
+The screenshts may not be up to date so don't worry if the output in console looks slightly differnt.**
+Most if not all commits are checked using JShint and ESLint on the command line and ESLint in Atom.
+Files checked this way:
+- app.js
+- createUser.js

 ## Installing
 This project is not quite ready for public use yet, however, if you can use it if you want to.